 The Robert Hicks Bates Award's purpose is to recognize a young climber who—in the judgment of the selection committee—has demonstrated exceptional skill and character in the climbing or mountaineering arts and has outstanding promise for future accomplishment.

 "This has been Margo Hayes’ year.
 She climbed two of the world’s hardest and most iconic sport routes, La Rambla in Siurana, Spain and Realization in Ceuse, France, the first and third 5.15a routes ever climbed by a woman.
-In the span of a few months she made two career defining climbs.
+In about six months she made two career defining climbs.
 What is most unusual is not only her performance, but the fact that she stepped away from competitions and gym climbing to put her energy into two “quixotic” projects.